RamonFischer/trigger/README.md

-in this world its just us
+in this world its just us you know its not the same as it was
-aaaaa